Find Affordable College Courses

 Carrollton, GA

 University of West Georgia came in at #8 in this year’s edition of the Best Visual & Performing Arts Schools in Georgia ranking.
-Located in the fringe town of Carrollton, University of West Georgia is a public college with a large student population.
+Located in the fringe town of Carrollton, University of West Georgia is a public school with a large student population.

 Visual & Performing Arts majors at University of West Georgia take out an average of $31,000 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $188.